3270 Extended Data Stream

 (FEP).
 To allow

 binary encoded data, ASCII terminals are not supported by 3270 EDS.
-Or,

 to put it another way, 3270 EDS terminals must be EBCDIC terminals.